 In Indonesia, many foreigners feel like millionaires like here everything counted in thousands and millions.
 On one hand (comparing with European countries or others) in Indonesia you can say that everything is cheap but in another hand – when you live here longer and only from scholarship amount – you need to start to count and make some savings.
 So here are my recommendations on how to save money during the stay in Indonesia.
 It’s just advice, nothing is mandatory.
 Even if I mentioned a lot about the Darmasiswa scholarship, still everyone can save some money – foreign students, travelers, or employees.
 Also, you will figure out something for yourself as well, after you spend some time in Indonesia.

-- Renting: try to agree to rent the place for first 6 months and then extend renting 3 months more, like in summer you most probably will travel more than staying at home.
-Your stuff you can ask to keep in other Darmasiswa student’s house.
-If owner wants to rent for 12 months, try to negotiate to rent only 9 months then you can save some money for travels or other things.
+- Renting: try to agree to rent the place for the first 6 months and then extend renting 3 months more, like in summer you most probably will travel more than staying at home.
+The stuff you can ask to keep in other Darmasiswa student’s house.
+If an owner wants to rent for 12 months, try to negotiate to rent only 9 months then you can save some money for travels or other things.

 - Empty place or not enough things that you need:

 - First, asks the owner of the place, maybe she/he has and not use things that you need.

 - Check “Facebook” groups of Darmasiswa students, maybe somebody sells things that you need or put ad what you are searching for.

 - Check second-hand shops (for furniture, electrical devices and etc.).
 You can find there cheaper stuff, but before compare similar stuff prices in regular shops.
 Maybe the difference in the price between the new and second hand won’t be so big and in the shop, you will get a guarantee, second-hand shops don’t give it.